mmistakes/minimal-mistakes/_posts/2021-02-04-idiomatic-error-handling-in-scala.md

 This article will show you various ways of dealing with errors in Scala.
 Some are easy and beginner-friendly, and some are more complex, but more powerful.
 Let's take a look.

-## 1. Background
+## 1. Throwing and Catching Exceptions

 Short story: Scala runs on the JVM, so it can throw and catch exceptions just like Java.
 There's little more to say.
-This leads to the first straightforward way of dealing with errors:
+This leads to the first straightforward way of dealing with errors.

-## 2. Throwing and Catching Exceptions

 Because Scala can throw and catch exceptions, naturally the try/catch/finally structure exists in Scala at the language level.
 Much like in Java, you can wrap potentially dangerous code inside a `try` block, then `catch` the particular exceptions you're interested in, then `finally` _do_ some other stuff, e.g. close resources.
 An example looks like this: